 The DonJoy Iceman is a cold therapy machine (sometimes called “cryotherapy” or “ice therapy”) that consists of an ice-chest that pumps freezing-cold water into a compression pad.
 Unfortunately, over several hours, it may desensitize nerves and patients may fail to realize that it is causing frostbite, skin necrosis, or nerve damage.
-Our lawyers are concerned about the growing number of people who have been injured and the lack of warnings about this danger.

 What is the DonJoy Iceman Cold Therapy Machine?